yogeshhegde/processor-sdk-doc/source/system/Demo_User_Guides/TI_Apps_Launcher_User_Guide.rst

       Industrial HMI on AM62xSIP SK varies from the one documented here.
 This is only valid for AM62x SK and AM62x-LP SK.

-1. To launch the Industrial HMI demo, click on the `Industrial HMI` button on the left panel.
+1. To launch the Industrial HMI demo, click on the `Industrial HMI` button on the left menu.

 .. ifconfig:: CONFIG_sdk in ('PLSDK')

    ..
-Image:: /images/industrial-hmi-button.jpg
-      :width: 407
-      :height: 400
-   |
-.. note:: It takes around 3-5 seconds for Industrial HMI to start.

-2. By default, the Industrial HMI demo starts in **Auto** mode as shown below.

-.. ifconfig:: CONFIG_sdk in ('PLSDK')

-   ..
-Image:: /images/industrial-hmi.png
+Image:: /images/ti-apps-launcher-hmi.png
       :width: 950
       :height: 900